I want to tell you all a story ’bout a Harper Valley widowed wife

 “Jeannie loved that song and what it did for her,” Riley’s mother, Nora Stephenson, says.
 “It got her out of the kitchen and made her a household name.
 We only wish she could have been herself and not what everyone else wanted her to be.”

 But the worst fallout from the success of “Harper Valley” was the typecasting that occurred the moment the song zoomed up the charts.
 “All anyone wanted me to record was another ‘Harper Valley,’” Riley says.
 “You know, pointing fingers at people.
 They wouldn’t even listen to my other music.”
-Though she recorded five top-ten country songs in her career, she never again had a pop hit.
+Though she recorded five Top 10 country songs in her career, she never again had a No. 1 hit.